 Some scenarios require two-way media connections between held devices (holdee) and MoH servers.
 The Cisco Unified CM service parameter Duplex Streaming Enabled is available to enable this type of connection.
 The MoH server will discard any audio received from the held endpoints.
 For example, this Duplex Streaming Enabled option is needed when the MoH media stream must traverse through a firewall to reach the held device.

-Capacity Planning for Media Resources
+Capacity Planning for Music on Hold

 It is important to be aware of the hardware capacity for MoH resources and to consider the implications of multicast and unicast MoH in relation to this capacity when doing capacity planning for MoH resources.
 The capacity of the MoH server depends on several factors such as deployment model (co-resident or standalone), underlying server platform, and so forth.